MEET OUR TEAM

 Professionally, Melissa has 15 years experience in clinical laboratory data management and review.
 In her spare time, she enjoys spending time with friends, family, and her pack of rescue dogs and cats!

-• Bailey Williams
+Bailey Williams

 Operations Coordinator/ Social Media Coordinator

-Being around animals has always given Bailey a sense of purpose, and she feels happiest when she’s caring for them, learning from them, or simply appreciating their presence.
+Bailey has always had a deep love for animals, which feels like an essential part of who she is.
+She admires their authenticity, their ability to live in the moment, and the lessons they teach about kindness, patience, and responsibility.
+Animals have always given Bailey a sense of purpose, and she feels happiest when caring for them, learning from them, or simply appreciating their presence.
 To her, animals aren’t just companions—they’re teachers, friends, and a reminder of the beauty and simplicity of the world around us.
-Her love for them isn’t just about admiration; it’s about respect, connection, and the pure joy they bring into her life.
+Her love for them is rooted in respect, connection, and the pure joy they bring into her life.

-Bailey has worked with animals her entire life, growing up around many different types.
-It has been a natural part of her life ever since.
+Growing up in Tampa, Florida, Bailey has worked with animals her entire life, surrounded by many different types.
+It’s been a natural part of her existence from the start.
+In her free time, Bailey enjoys horseback riding, hiking, skating, and crafting.